GSA/digitalgov.gov/content/posts/2014-03-24-why-go-responsive-heres-what-feds-are-saying.md

 ---
-url: /2014/03/24/why-go-responsive-heres-what-feds-are-saying/
 date: 2014-03-24 2:04:51 -0400
 title: Why Go Responsive?
 Here’s What Feds Are Saying
 summary: ' Responsive Web design implementations in the federal government have members of the Mobile Gov Community of Practice asking what is responsive Web design and how do we do it?
-In February, the Mobile'
+In February, the'
 authors:
   - jparcell
 categories: